clasei/clasei/README.md

-# clasei 🚀 Pragmatic Front-End Developer
+# clasei 🚀 pragmatic front-end developer

 <img src="cla_sei_profile_pic_bw_circle.png" alt="clasei profile pic" width="150"/>

-Hi there! 👋🏾 Welcome to my Read-Me.
+Hi there! 👋🏾 Welcome to my README.

 I'm ```Clara Seijo```, and here's a little about my approach and style as a front-end developer.